 Does Home Depot Cut Wood for Free?

-That depends, as the conditions vary from store to store.
-The first cut is certainly free.
+The first wood cut at Home Depot is always free.
 Most stores will offer to cut between two to five pieces for free, and after they charge, on average, $0.25 per piece.
 But it still may happen that you don’t get charged at all.

 Types of Cuts